ArKade523/MicrocontrollerTamagotchi/README.md

 We are using [PlatformIO](https://platformio.org) for our build system.
 The repository contains a platformio.ini file that contains a reference to our microcontroller.
 If you choose to use a different one, make sure to update your PlatformIO project settings.

-This is a joing project by Kade Angell and Hunter Nelson
+This is a joint project by Kade Angell and Hunter Nelson